Remembering 9/11

 4. We need to help each other to live by what God says is right.

-These are ways God works in our lives to help us to grow as Christians.
+These are ways God works in our lives to help us grow as Christians.
 They make us stronger.
 In our next studies we will look more closely at each of these means of grace.

 (Bible verses are quoted from the New King James Version of the Bible)